 English As A Second Language (ESL) and English Literacy Development (ELD)

-The OCSB offers English as a Second Language (ESL) and English Literacy Development (ELD) programs to support students who are English language learners at the secondary level.
+The OCSB offers English as a Second Language (ESL) and English Literacy Development (ELD) programs to support students who are English language learners at the Elementary and Secondary level.
 English language learners are students whose first language is one other than English, or a variety of English that is significantly different from the one used for instruction in Ontario’s schools, and are students who may require focused educational supports to assist them in attaining proficiency in English.

 Our ESL program is intended for English language learners who have age-appropriate first language literacy skills and educational backgrounds.
 Our ELD program supports English language learners who, due to various factors, have had limited opportunities to develop age-appropriate language, literacy and numeracy skills in their first language.
 Students taking ELD courses receive support for both language acquisition and academic upgrading.

 At the Elementary and Intermediate level, students receive support in their home school from their classroom teachers and direct or indirect support from an ESL itinerant teacher.
 At the Secondary level, schools offer language learning programs to students who are English language learners.
 ESL credit courses (ESLAO to ESLEO) and ELD credit courses (ELDAO to ELD EO) are available at the following sites: Holy Trinity Catholic, Lester B. Pearson Catholic, St. Francis Xavier, St. Mother Teresa, St. Patrick’s and St. Pius X High School.